-Cash Funds from Sources Other than Grant Funds Supporting this Project

-Indicate the funds from sources other than this award, to demonstrate applicant's ability to meet the match requirement.
+Section 7 - Cash Funds from Sources Other than Grant Funds Supporting this Project Indicate the funds from sources other than this award, to demonstrate applicant's ability to meet the match requirement.
 These funds will include local funds supporting the project but may not include state, federal or in-kind sources.
 The funds must be included in the budget summary, itemized budget and budget narrative.

-3. Complete the Budget Narrative Form
+2. Budget Narrative Form Instructions: